KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 *Engines can have limited throttling, and (via installation of the Engine Ignitor mod by HoneyFox) can have limited ignitions.

 INSTALL INSTRUCTIONS:
 1. Delete any existing ModularFuelTanks folder or RealFuels folder in your KSP/GameData folder.
+Remove CommunityResourcePack and SolverEngines if they exist as well.
 This is VITAL.
 2. Extract this archive to your KSP/GameData folder
 3. Download and install an engine pack.
-This probably means grabbing Realism Overhaul, which is HIGHLY recommended for use with RF.
-Also, now that most RCS fuels do not flow everywhere but instead flow like LF/Ox, you might want CrossFeedEnabler for radial RCS tanks.
+Your choices currently are Stockalike RF Configs or RealismOverhaul.
+See the second post in the RealFuels thread for information.

 USAGE:
 You can access RF-related GUIs ingame by tweakables, or by going to the Action Group Editor mode in the VAB/SPH (i.e. where you assign things to action groups) and clicking on a tank, engine, or RCS module.
 If supported, the GUI will appear.

 For tanks:
 At the top will appear the total tank mass (wet), the tank dry mass, the available, used, and total volume (in liters).
 Below appears the set of resources that may be added to the tank, and the current amounts and max amounts (if any).
-If there are engines on the vessel, and available volume in the tank, autoconfigure buttons will appear at the bottom of the list, one for each fuel mixture used by the engines on the vessel.
+If there are engines on the vessel, and available volume in the tank, autoconfigure buttons will appear at the top of the list, one for each fuel mixture used by the engines on the vessel.
 When you hover the cursor over an autoconfigure button, a tooltip will appear showing the engines that use that mixture.
 Click an autoconfigure button to automatically configure remaining volume for that mixture.
 Note that gases and electric charge have multiple "units" per tank liter, since gases are given in liters at STP but stored under pressure, and electric charge is in kJ.
+When you right-click on a tank, you can also access the 'remove all' and the 'configure for' buttons.

 For engines/RCS:
 At the top are buttons for changing the current engine's configuration.
 Then there are the buttons for changing techlevel.
 They will have X if a change in that direction is unavailable.
 Below that are stats for the current config and TL.
 NOTE that if your RCS uses a fuel that is set to STACK_PRIORITY_SEARCH rather than ALL_VESSEL (anything except MonoPropellant) you need to have fuel feeding your RCS thrusters (i.e. treat them like radial engines).
 It is suggested you get CrossFeedEnabler to help with this.